Health Protection have moved to a new way for our customers to register an enquiry or complaint

 Please note: for all large events the Events Safety Advisory Group (ESAG) must be informed.
 Please forward full details of the event including all relevant paperwork to ESAG@telford.gov.uk, download the ESAG guidance.

-The Department for Culture and Local Government (DCLG) have also produced a Visit the GOV.UK website for more information about the Can Do guide.
-The Can Do guide provides a central resource for people planning a range of community-led events.
+The Department for Culture and Local Government (DCLG) have also produced a Can Do guide for organising a voluntary event.
+It provides a central resource for people planning a range of community-led events.
+View the Can Do guide.

 Download our event information sheet for our Town parks: